Titanic (1943 film): Reception

 Titanic was to premiere in early 1943, but the theatre that housed the answer print was bombed by Royal Air Force planes the night before.
 The film went on to have a respectable premiere in Paris in November 1943 "where it was surprisingly well-received by its audience", and also played well in some other capital cities of Nazi-occupied Europe such as Prague.
-But Goebbels banned its playing in Germany altogether, stating that the German people – who were at that point going through almost nightly Allied bombing raids – were less than enthusiastic about seeing a film that portrayed mass death and panic.
-The Nazi leadership was also displeased with the manner in which the fictional character Petersen critiqued his superiors, which they regarded to be at odds with the Führerprinzip which demanded Germans unquestioningly obey the orders of their superiors.
+However, Goebbels banned its playing in Germany altogether, stating that the German people – who were at that point going through almost nightly Allied bombing raids – were less than enthusiastic about seeing a film that portrayed mass death and panic.
+The Nazi leadership was also displeased with the manner in which the fictional character Petersen critiqued his superiors, which they regarded to be at odds with the Führerprinzip, which demanded Germans unquestioningly obey the orders of their superiors.

-Re-release and censorship

-Shortly after the war, Titanic (dubbed into Russian and with the opening credits removed to hide its origin) was screened across the Eastern Bloc as its anti-capitalist propaganda message was considered ideologically sound.
-The film was later reissued in 1949 but was quickly banned in most Allied-occupied territories until a censored version, deleting the final scene at the inquiry and several other moments of overt anti-British propaganda, was approved for distribution in West Germany.
-After the 1950s, Titanic went back into obscurity, sometimes showing on European television.
-A VHS of the censored version was released in Germany in 1992 and the same version was later released on DVD in Germany and Italy.
-The uncut version of Titanic was restored by Kino Video in 2005 and subsequently released on DVD and VHS.
-A Blu-ray release followed in 2017.
-The uncut version was not available outside North America until 2019, when it was released on Blu-ray in Germany by LEONINE Films.